-They decided to The youths then wanted some music and they suggested “No Profanity,” and two of the artists wrote write raps to the track with the guidelines of “nonviolence” and “no profanity.”
+The youth then wanted some music and they suggested “No Profanity,” and two of the artists wrote write raps to the track with the guidelines of “nonviolence” and “no profanity.”

-The last things I asked the youths for were different sound cues required by the story.
+The last things I asked the youth for were different sound cues required by the story.
 I collected all of those and added them into the script.